xtdb/xtdb/docs/implementation.md

 single call, that is, duplicate keys are not allowed, as this breaks the underlying unary join algorithm, see Query below.

-Finally, the transaction operations are indexed into:
+Finally, the transaction operations arriving on the `tx-topic` are indexed into:

 + `entity+bt+tt+tx-id->content-hash-index` Main temporal index, used
   to find the content hash of a specific entity version.

 The latter used to filter the values from the attribute indexes to only include versions valid at the business and transaction time used during a query.
+Note that the index is not a straight replica of the data on the topic, and cannot currently be used to recreate the transaction log.

 As indexes can be composed, they can also be decorated.
 This is how range queries work, which simply constrain and skip part of the key